 This Portfolio's EVC-based offer curve follows the offers of the two generators as if they were individual Market Participants.
-This is shown in the top chart below for a single Dispatch Interval where demand is 160 MW and the result real-time price is \$90/MWh as set by Generator 3's offer.
+This is shown in the top chart below for a single Dispatch Interval where demand is 160 MW and the resulting rReal-tTime Market price is \$90/MWh as set by Generator 3's offer.